-was imposed by the discharge.
+The Court does not address directly the question whether any stigma was imposed by the discharge.
 Rather, it relies on the Court of Appeals' finding that stigma derived from events "connected with" the firing.
-Ante, at 10-12; 560 F.2d, at 937.
-That Court attached great significance to the resolution adopted by the City Council at its April 17 meeting.
-But that resolution merely recommended that Alberg take "appropriate action," and the District Court found that there was no "causal connection" between events in the City Council and the firing of Owen.
+Ante, at 10-12; 560 F. 2d, at 937.
+That court attached great significance to the resolution adopted by the City Council at its April 17 meeting.
+But the resolution merely recommended that Alberg take "appropriate action," and the District Court found no "causal connection" between events in the City Council and the firing of Owen.
 421 F. Supp., at 1121.
 Two days before the Council met, Alberg already had decided to dismiss Owen.
-Indeed, Councilman Roberts stated at the meeting that the City Manager already had asked for Owen's resignation.
+Indeed, Councilman Roberts stated at the meeting that the City Manager had asked for Owen's resignation.
 App.
-25.
+25.4

 Even if the Council resolution is viewed as part of the discharge process, Owen has demonstrated no denial of his liberty.
 Neither the City Manager nor the Council cast any aspersions on Owen's character.
 Alberg absolved all connected with the property room of any illegal activity, while the Council resolution alleged no wrongdoing.
-That events focused public attention upon Owen's dismissal is undeniable; such attention is a condition of employment -- and of discharge -- for high government officials.
+That events focused public attention upon Owen's dismissal is undeniable; such attention is a condition of employment-and of discharge-for high government officials.
 Nevertheless, nothing in the actions of the City Manager or the City Council triggered a constitutional right to a name-clearing hearing.